Tips for Planting and Growing

 Light

 Plant tomatoes in the sunniest part of the yard.
+They need six to eight hours of direct sunlight.
 The more, the better!
 They love the sun and typical summer heat – 65° to 85°.
 Not so much when it’s more than 90°.
 If it gets that hot, they’ll need watering more often.

 Dig Down Deep